 By now you have all probably seen Reeves’ training regimen to prepare for the film, including the shooting range, driving, and of course Jiu Jitsu.

-The fight choreography perfectly translates to film with a spot on BJJ and Judo techniques.
+The fight choreography perfectly translates to film with spot on BJJ and Judo techniques.
 You have probably felt a little like John Wick yourself when you hit that perfect submission or throw.

 Narratively speaking, John Wick is a breezy, fun watch due to the constant momentum and relatively simple story.
 All three movies essentially stem from a single story beat: “Don’t mess with a man’s dog.”